com-lihaoyi/utest/readme.md

 uTest exposes the path to the current test to the body of the test via the `utest.framework.TestPath` implicit.
-This can be used to print debugging information while the test is running ("test foo.bar.baz 50% done") or to make avoid repetition between the test name and test body.
+This can be used to print debugging information while the test is running ("test foo.bar.baz 50% done") or to avoid repetition between the test name and test body.

 One example is the Fastparse test suite, which uses the name of the test to